Battle of Tell Abyad (2013)

-The 2013 battle of Tell Abyad was a military confrontation in the town of Tell Abyad between the Kurdish Front and the Democratic Union Party-affiliated People's Protection Units and Women's Protection Units against the Islamic State of Iraq and the Levant, the al-Nusra Front (both al-Qaeda affiliates), and Ahrar al-Sham, resulting in a Kurdish defeat and the jihadist capture of the town.
+The 2013 battle of Tell Abyad was a military confrontation in the town of Tell Abyad between the Kurdish Front and the Democratic Union Party-affiliated People's Protection Units and Women's Protection Units against the Islamic State of Iraq and the Levant, al-Nusra Front (an al-Qaeda affiliate), and Ahrar al-Sham, resulting in a Kurdish defeat and the jihadist capture of the town.

 Background

 Tell Abyad is located across the town of Akçakale on the Syria-Turkey border.
-On 19 September 2012 the Farouq Brigades captured Tell Abyad from Syrian government forces.
-In March 2013, the al-Nusra Front set up a checkpoint and captured 33 fighters from the Farouq Brigades.
-Clashes between the two groups resulted in the Farouq commander, Abu Azzam, being wounded in action.
+On 19 September 2012, the Farouq Brigades of the Free Syrian Army captured Tell Abyad from Syrian government forces.
+Following their capture of Raqqa in March 2013, the al-Nusra Front set up a checkpoint on the outskirts of Tell Abyad and captured 33 fighters from the Farouq Brigades.
+Clashes between the two groups resulted in the Farouq Brigades commander, Abu Azzam, being wounded in action.
 Abu Azzam previously survived an assassination attempt by car bomb.
 He and other wounded rebels was transferred to a hospital in Şanlıurfa, Turkey.
-The next week, the 33 Farouq prisoners were released and the border crossing reopened.
+The next week, the 33 Farouq Brigades prisoners were released by the al-Nusra Front and the border crossing was reopened.

 On 17 July 2013, the YPG fully captured the city of Ras al-Ayn from ISIL and al-Nusra.
 The latter retreated to the northern Raqqa Governorate, mainly in Tell Abyad.
-ISIL and al-Nusra Front fighters arrested many Syrian Kurds on charges of Kurdish nationalism.
+ISIL and al-Nusra Front fighters arrested many Syrian Kurdish civilians on charges of Kurdish nationalism.
 ISIL also called on the residents of Tell Abyad to pledge allegiance to their self-proclaimed caliphate.
-In response a YPG battalion was formed in the Kurdish neighbourhoods of the town.
+In response, a YPG battalion was formed in the Kurdish neighbourhoods of the town.